Deep Variational Network Toward Blind Image Restoration

-As a long-standing research problem in computer vision, various methods have been proposed to address IR tasks during the past decades.
-Most of the early methods can be reformulated into the MAP framework, involving one likelihood (fidelity) term and one prior (regularization) term from the Bayesian perspective.
-The developments are also along two research lines accordingly:
+Most of the classical model-based methods can be formulated into the MAP framework, which contains a likelihood (fidelity) term and a prior (regularization) term from the Bayesian perspective.
+Relevant developments thus mainly focused on these two terms.

-\textbf{Prior Modeling Methods:} Aiming at alleviating the serious ill-posed issue of IR, many studies focused on exploiting rational image prior knowledge.
-The statistical regularities exhibited in images were firstly employed in IR task, including anisotropic diffusion~\cite{perona1990scale}, TV denoising~\cite{rudin1992nonlinear} and wavelet coring~\cite{simoncelli1996noise}.
-Then NLM~\cite{buades2005non} and BM3D~\cite{dabov2007image} were both proposed to remove the image noise using the non-local self-similarity prior, meaning that many small image patches in a non-local image area possess similar configurations.
+\textbf{Prior Modeling Methods.} Aiming at alleviating the ill-posed issue of IR, many studies attempted to exploit rational image prior knowledge.
+Statistical regularities exhibited in images were firstly employed, e.g., TV denoising~\cite{rudin1992nonlinear} and wavelet coring~\cite{simoncelli1996noise}.
+Then, NLM~\cite{buades2005non} and BM3D~\cite{dabov2007image} were both proposed for denoising based on the non-local self-similarity prior, meaning that small image patches in a non-local image area possess similar configurations.
 Later, low-rankness~\cite{dong2012nonlocal,gu2014weighted,xu2017multi} and sparsity~\cite{mairal2007sparse,dabov2007image,dong2012nonlocally,xu2018trilateral} priors, which also aim to explore the characteristics of image patches, became popular and were widely used in IR tasks.
-To further increase the model's capacity and expressiveness, some other methods moved from the analytical technologies to data-driven approaches.
+To further increase the model's capacity and expression ability, some other methods moved from analytical technologies to data-driven approaches.
 E.g., Roth and Black~\cite{roth2009fields} proposed the fields of experts (FoE) to learn image priors.
 Barbu~\cite{barbu2009learning} trained a discriminative model for the Markov random field (MRF) prior, while Sun and Tappen~\cite{sun2012separable} proposed a non-local range MRF (NLR-MRF) model.
-Besides, Vemulapalli \textit{et al.}~\cite{vemulapalli2016deep} adopted the Gaussian conditional random field to derive an end-to-end trainable network.
-In addition, Qiao \textit{et al.}~\cite{qiao2017learning} incorporated the non-local self-similarity prior into the variational model to obtain a proximal gradient based inference method.
+More related works can be found in \cite{vemulapalli2016deep,qiao2017learning}.